thingsboard/thingsboard.github.io/docs/edge/index.md

 * TOC
 {:toc}

-The [**ThingsBoard Edge**](/products/edge/) is a ThingsBoard's software product for edge gateways.
+The [**ThingsBoard Edge**](/products/edge/) is a ThingsBoard's software product for edge computing.
-It allows to bring edge computing, data collection and management to the edge, while seamlessly synchronizing with the cloud.
+It allows bringing data analysis and management to the edge, while seamlessly synchronizing with the cloud.

 ## Key benefits
  - **Local deployment on site.** The ability to operate with local devices without internet connection to cloud